KO calling other KOs

 An executive Knowledge Object can call the functions from other knowledge Objects, orchestrating the data flow and process among these KOs.

-IN this tutorial, we are demonstrating how to create the executive object for Nashorn script engine, which is the script engine used in the reference implementation of KGrid Activator.
+In this tutorial, we are demonstrating the concept of the executive object.
+The example KO is for Nashorn script engine, which is the script engine used in the reference implementation of KGrid Activator.

 To do so, you will need to use Nashorn context to retrieve the executor from the dependent KOs.

 context where the objects and functions are stored.
 After the KOs are activated, each KO executor can be accessed in the context.

 In the script of the executive object, the following code will retrieve the executor for the KO of

 ark:/99999/helloworld/.
 You will replace this ARK id with the Ark ID of the KO you'd like to call.

 The executive object should have known the input schema for the KOs it is calling.
 It will construct the inputs for each child KO and pass to the respective KO's executor as argument.